EricssonResearch/dnt/doc/oam.md

 Only works with replication pipelines, normal stream and jump pipelines cannot be masked.

 ## OAM message formats

+The OAM in-band requests have a fixed header, and a payload in Json format.
+The out-of-band replies only have a Json payload.

 ### ping request